Skin ageing

 HydraFacial

 HydraFacial treatment removes dead skin cells and impurities and simultaneously bathes the underlying skin with active serums that cleanse, exfoliate, rejuvenate and hydrate the skin, refining skin tone and texture.
 The HydraFacial stimulates the growth of new skin cells, without requiring any downtime.
-This treatment has a myriad of great effects, such as targeting fine lines and wrinkles, removing pore congestion and minimising pore size, and helping the skin heal itself from sun damage and hyper-pigmentation.
+This treatment has a myriad of great effects, such as targeting fine lines and wrinkles, removing pore congestion, minimising pore size, and helping the skin heal itself from sun damage and hyperpigmentation.

 Radiofrequency microneedling (RF needling)

-Radiofrequency Microneedling technology uses a matrix of 49 (7×7) gold coated insulated micro-needles, which carefully pierce the dermis to release localised energy, without releasing any potentially damaging heat into the outer skin layer, the epidermis.
+Radiofrequency Microneedling technology uses a matrix of 49 (7×7) gold-coated insulated micro-needles, which carefully pierce the dermis to release localised energy, without releasing any potentially damaging heat into the outer skin layer, the epidermis.
 The radiofrequency affects the dermis by activating collagen and elastin production.
-The insertions of tiny needles into the skin stimulate the skin’s wound healing response, inducing growth factors secretion and fibroblast production, which naturally tightens the skin’s surface and strengthens the underlying deep connective tissue.
+The insertions of tiny needles into the skin stimulate the skin’s wound healing response, inducing growth factor secretion and fibroblast production, which naturally tightens the skin’s surface and strengthens the underlying deep connective tissue.

 Radiofrequency microneedling has been shown by research to tighten and rejuvenate the skin and improve skin laxity, which makes it an excellent solution for ageing skin.